 Much like Human Resources must keep track of what other organizations are paying for a given role to avoid wage compression, HR needs to know how their own company is compensating employees, too.
 Faurote recommended conducting pay equity reviews, or pay reviews, annually.

 “Do so to ensure your employees are appropriately placed in the pay range based on their education, previous related experience, time in job, [and] pay relative to others in the same job,” she said.
-If large pay inequities are discovered, Faurote said businesses can provide equity adjustments, or raises, every six months until they’ve remedied the issue.
+If large pay inequities are discovered when looking at compensation data, Faurote said businesses can provide equity adjustments, or raises, every six months until they’ve remedied the issue.

 3. Consider non-financial compensation.

 Say your HR team conducts a pay equity review and finds big pay differentials, but there’s no budget to offer raises.
 Burr said companies won’t always be able to increase employee pay, but bulking up other benefits is a good incentive strategy.